wheelostair/COM519AE1/documentation.md

 https://github.com/wheelostair/COM519AE1

+<div style="page-break-after: always"></div>

 # Introduction

 I was asked to solve a problem in my work or home life, by building a data-driven full stack web-application.
 I work for the Isle of Wight council in the ICT team.
 Each week our line manager is supposed to provide us with a rundown of the number of incidents and service requests we have each completed, and the number of those we have completed on first point of contact.
 However, most weeks the line manager hasn't had the time to collate the information, or the information is presented on a hard to read spreadsheet format.

 ![Incident_numbers](./images/numbers.png)